 Versailles is about 25 km away from Paris, and the best way to get there is by train.
 Read this article for detailed information on the trains to get to Versailles.

 The region of Champagne in France has a geographical indication, which means that only what is produced in this region can actually be called champagne and similar beverages produced in other regions of the world are called sparkling wines.
 When in Paris, the source of the luxurious Champagne is a must visit!
 The region is about 145 km from Paris and not easy to access by train.
 Hence, you could rent a car and drive for about 2 hours to the region and visit different producers.
 You can also visit the Reims Cathedral during your time here.
-Alternatively, if you want to be able to try out as much champagne as you want without thinking about the drive back, you might want to take an organised day tour that allows tasting in different champagne houses.
+Alternatively, if you want to be able to try out as much champagne as you want without thinking about the drive back, you might want to take an organized day trips from Paris tour that allows tasting in different champagne houses.

 Accessible at about 2 hours by train from Paris, visit Strasbourg for its Gothic-style cathedral and its canals lined by quaint, old houses.
 The historic centre of Strasbourg along with the Cathedral is a UNESCO World Heritage Site.
 The European Parliament is also located in this city.